-The Company maintains sales and service offices in Japan, Singapore, South Korea, Taiwan, and China, to cover the Asia/Pacific region.
+The Company maintains sales and service offices in Japan, Singapore, South Korea, Taiwan, and China, as well as a liaison-office in India to cover the Asia/Pacific region.
 Over the next five years, the Company expects demand for industrial lasers to increase in the Asia/Pacific region.
-The Company believes that the geographic market with the greatest long-term potential over the next 10 to 15 years is China, principally due to the expansion of domestic automobile and semiconductor and electronic production in that country.
-The Company has a technology license agreement with the Nanjing Eastern Laser Corporation, or NELC, under which NELC manufactures CO2 laser sources for sale in the Chinese market.
+The Company believes that the geographic markets with the greatest long-term potential in the future are China and India, principally due to the expansion of domestic machine tool, automobile, semiconductor, electronic, and photovoltaic production in these countries.